cucumber/compatibility-kit/README.md

 ## Adoption

-To adopt the compatibility kit when writing a Cucumber implementation, an implementer must:
+To adopt the compatibility kit when writing a Cucumber implementation, an implementer must have some prerequisites, do some setup in the implementation project and then write a dynamic test that is fed by the kit.

 ### Prerequisites